 With an annual turnover of over £13 million, and engineering roots dating back to 1930, Tong Engineering has over 85 years of experience in manufacturing robust and reliable vegetable handling equipment, from single machines to full bespoke systems, read all about us here.

-Now exporting world-class equipment to more than 50 countries worldwide, Tong offers a vegetable handling solution for a wide range of fruit and vegetables, from potatoes, onions and carrots, to parsnips, brussel sprouts, swedes and more.
+Now exporting world-class equipment to more than 50 countries worldwide, Tong offers a vegetable handling solution for a wide range of crops and vegetables, from potatoes, onions and carrots, to parsnips, brussel sprouts, swedes and more.
 However, Tong’s beginnings were of a more modest scale when it began trading as an ironmonger in Spilsby, Lincolnshire.

 Whilst the ironmongers shop was originally run by Edmund Jackson Tong, the business has seen significant growth and change over the past 90 years.